 CORFE, A VILLAGE AND A CASTLE

 The dramatic ruins of Corfe Castle stand on a natural hill guarding the main route through the Purbeck Hills and the rest of Dorset.
 Nothing can pass in or out without going past the Castle.

-CONSTRUCTED ALMOST COMPLETELY FROM THE LOCAL GREY PURBECK LIMESTONE
+CONSTRUCTED FROM THE LOCAL GREY PURBECK LIMESTONE

 You can also easily access the Corfe Castle to Swanage steam railway.
 The station has been restored and offers a relaxing way to visit nearby Swanage and Norden Halt (see How to Get Here for more information).

-Information and bit of History
+More Information and a bit of History

 There is evidence around the village of a civilization that existed in 6000 BC; as well as Celtic habitation circa 1300 BC; and of course, the Romans circa AD 50.
 There is a legend which Tomas Hardy recorded concerning the disappearance of an entire Roman legion, with, of course, only its ghosts remaining; leading to the conclusion that a massive battle must have taken place between the Celts and the Romans which later resulted in the demise of the Celts.
 Early in the fifth century, after the Romans left, the Vikings and the Saxons occupied this area until AD 1090 when the Norman Conquest occurred.
 If you leave Corfe Castle and head towards Church Knowle, you may want to stop at Cromwell’s Battery, known locally as The Rings.
 This fortification, or Battery, was a ring and bailey castle.
 The higher, inner ring was a stronghold.
 The bailey was the storage and working area, surrounded by fences.
 The rings are believed to be the site of a siege castle built by King Stephen in 1139 AD in an unsuccessful attempt to regain control of Corfe Castle when he claimed the throne from the House of Blois and Civil War ensued.